-The influence of Vetiver grass on small scale mass failure was tested using a physical model test.
-The drawdown caused by passing ships was reproduced with the use of a wave flume.
-Several series of successive drawdowns were carried out on a representative bank.
-The variables in these tests were the soil type, namely a cohesive (C) or a non-cohesive (MX) soil, and the presence or absence of Vetiver grass.
-A sketch of the test setup is shown in Figure 4.
-The position of the hydraulic wave flap was adjustable into detail in x-direction and in time.
-The Vetiver grass with soil type MX was planted three months beforehand and the Vetiver grass in soil type C was planted two months beforehand.
+Figure 4: Lay out of the bank erosion experiment The Vetiver grass with soil type MX was planted three months beforehand and the Vetiver grass in soil type C was planted two months beforehand.
 The soil samples were placed on the wooden construction.
 When testing soil with Vetiver grass, two Vetiver grass samples were tested at the same time.
 After placement of the samples the surface water level was raised up to half of the height of the soil sample.
-The initial topography of the slope was determined at equidistant intervals of 0,05 m parallel (horizontal y-direction) and vertically (z-direction) in reference to the slope, with a horizontal measuring needle (precision 0,001 m) in the horizontal direction incident on the slope (x-direction).
+The initial topography of the slope was determined at equidistant intervals of 0.05 m parallel (horizontal v-direction) and vertically (z-direction) in reference to the slope, with a horizontal measuring needle (precision 0,001 m) in the horizontal direction incident on the slope (x-direction).
 A wave height meter (precision 0,0005 m) was used to obtain the number of simulated ship passages and the water level changes.
 The groundwater level at 0,25 m behind the slope was measured before the start of the test to check whether or not the groundwater level corresponded with the water level in front of the slope.
-These measurements were performed with a measuring rod (precision 0.001 m) in a borehole $(\emptyset 0.02 \text{ m})$.
+These measurements were performed with a measuring rod (precision 0,001 m) in a borehole (Ø 0,02 m).
 The test was started at the moment the groundwater level and the surface water level were equal.
 During the test with soil type C the groundwater level was measured regularly (after each 100 cycles) to check if it remained constant.
 At several moments during the experiment, after a certain number of cycles the experiment was paused.
 The hydraulic wave generator was brought back into its resting position and the topography of the soil was measured, after which the experiment continued.
+Results The erosion of the cohesive soil was observed to be dominantly caused by small scale mass failure.
+The amount of eroded material of the cohesive soil was approximately 8-10 times smaller using Vetiver grass, which is also to be seen in figure 5.
+These numbers are solely meant as indicative numbers.